20 of the Hardest Songs to Play on Bass Guitar (With Videos)

 The bass in the song consists of a bass riff and bass fills throughout the song.
 Les Claypool uses slapping and popping techniques to achieve a unique bass sound.
 For any slap bass enthusiasts out there, this is the ideal training ground to push your skills and improve.
 The song’s style is very funky and shows technical prowess so I have no doubt this will be fun and challenging at the same time for anyone trying to master it.

 The bass line to “Roundabout” is widely regarded as one of music’s most iconic bass lines.
 The song was originally released in November 1971 as a single from “Fragile”, the band’s fourth studio album.

 Although the song consists of four chords, the bass is more versatile throughout the track as it includes four different bass lines and also incorporates bass chords.
 This makes it a challenge for anyone trying to master this piece.
 Chris Squire starts the song with a bassline that sounds similar to a simplified form of 5ths on bass guitar.
 This phrase is repeated many times throughout the song.
 Needless to say, it is a fan favorite for most bass players.

 8. Muse – Hysteria

 Hysteria is a song by British rock band Muse, released as the third single from their fourth studio album “Absolution” in 2003.
-The bassline of this song has been considered as Chris Wolstenholme’s magnum opus.
+The bassline of this song has been considered Chris Wolstenholme’s magnum opus.

 The bass is made by a heavily distorted guitar signal going through a bass effect.
-Few of the notes are played with an open E string and the song is consistent in the tempo throughout.
+A few of the notes are played with an open E string and the song is consistent in the tempo throughout.
 Complete mastery of this track requires dedication from beginning to end.
 Learning to play this on your bass, you immediately see that you have to be smooth and steady to get from start to finish.